sendwithus/docs/v1/templates.md

 GET `/templates`

-Returns a JSON list of all templates in your account
+Get a list of all templates

 Sample Response: